-You can see all the lectionary readings for the Second Sunday of Easter, Year B by clicking here.
-Last year I discussed the passage from the Gospel of John, so this year I will focus on the brief passage from the book of Acts, quoted in full below.
+You can see all the lectionary readings for the Day of Pentecost, Year C by clicking here.
+I have chosen to discuss the passage from the book of Acts.